Estreuselito/bikerus/README.md

 - Download the files from the web
 - Extract them into a folder within the parent directory called `data/raw`
 - Loads these raw datasets and converts them into a compressed file in `data/interim` (for the sake of convenience we left the raw data there, in order you want to change things).

+# Imputing NAs

+> 🥋 This paragraph will show how NAs are imputed

+In order to impute your own missing values please execute the script named `1_pipeline_impute_NAs.py`.
+This will create a file in the folder `data` which is named `preprocessed`.
+In this folder you can find the final version of the Bike Rental data.

 # Data visualization